Immersive Experience Design

 How it connects to the rest of the practice

-This work often combines immersive environments, generative visuals, sensing, real-time systems, and projection mapping.
+This work often combines immersive environments, generative visuals, sensing, real-time systems, projection mapping, and interactive video walls.
 The integration logic across those layers is what keeps the experience coherent at full scale.